shivamahirwal/Valorant-KPI-analysis/README.md

 Using this data, three KPIs were estimated:
 - Weighted performance of player: Contribution of each player to the total ACS(average combat score) in the tournament
 - Team Score: Sum of difference ACS and minimum ACS within a team
-- Player's consistency: Relative standard deviation of players
+- Player's consistency: Relative standard deviation of players ACS throughout the tournament